UX/UI Case Study

 Basic and refined crafting items still have value in the late game, but production automation is constantly converting them into other items.

 For example, let’s say the player has a furnace and a sheet press inside the same work zone.
-If the furnace is set to make infinite plastic bricks while the sheet press is set to make infinite plastic sheets, every single plastic brick will be turned into a sheet when players actually want a good amount of both.
+If the furnace is set to make infinite plastic bricks while the sheet press is set to make infinite plastic sheets, every single plastic brick will be turned into a sheet when players actually want a certain amount of both.

 Solution